KFC Big Bash T20 league

 Currently in the eight team format, each team plays every other team at least once during a season.

-Ben Cutting of Brisbane Heat batting
+Ben Cutting of Brisbane Heat batting against Melbourne Stars in 2014 |

 However, each team is also assigned a particular "rival" with which they play for the second time in the same season.
 The assigned 'rival' for a team does not change generally in different seasons.
 Cross-town teams such as Melbourne Renegades and Melbourne Stars have been assigned as "rivals" to each other.
 This allows BBL to have 2 Melbourne derbies as well as 2 Sydney derbies within a single season.